openknowledge/workshop-cloud/README.md

 2. Log into your AWS account via web console using your credentials.
 3. Choose AWS ECR service via global search or service overview (Container).
 4. Click "Create repository".
 This will lead you to the "Create a private repository" page.
-5. Fill in the following values:
+5. Fill in the following values (and leave everything else as is):
-   - repository name: name your ECR with the prefix of your animal, e.g. dog-container-repository.
+   - repository name: use your animal as prefix, e.g. dog-container-repository.
-   - leave everything else as is but feel free to take a look at the different configuration options
 6. Click "Create" to initialize and create an empty container repository.

-Next we want to build a docker image containing our backend service and push it to the registry:
+Next, we want to build a docker image containing our backend service and push it to the registry:

 1. Open a new terminal in Codespaces using the terminal tap.
 2. Make sure you're in the app folder using the `pwd` command.